ViniciusFaro/ViniciusFaro/README.md

-- 👋 Hi, I’m @ViniciusFaro
+- Vinicius Faro
+- Computer Scientist at UFRJ
 - Machine Learning enthusiast
-- currently researching Deep Learning
+- Researcher in AI at LabMEMS